-Completion Of or Concurrent Enrollment In: CRT 221 with a C- or higher or concurrent enrollment in CRT 221; and CRT 222 with a C- or higher or concurrent enrollment in CRT 222; or Instructor permission.
+Completion Of or Concurrent Enrollment In: Completion of CRT 102 with a C- or higher or concurrent enrollment in CRT 102.

-CRT 231 FINAL INDUSTRY CERTIFICATION
+FINAL INDUSTRY CERTIFICATION 2 CR

 This course is a final review of non-structural body and refinishing core program content.
-Students will achieve I-CAR Level One certification in non-structural body and refinish roles.
+Students will achieve I-CAR Level One certification in non-structural body and refinish roles